FreedomCoreGaming/spooni_spooner/README.md

 1. Place in the resources directory.

-2. Edit fxmanifest.lua and set the `gameName` variable to either `"gta5"` (for FiveM) or `"rdr3"` (for RedM).

-3. Add the following to server.cfg:
+2. Add the following to server.cfg:

    ```
-	 exec path/to/spooner/permissions.cfg
+	 exec path/to/spooni_spooner/permissions.cfg
-	 ensure spooner
+	 ensure spooni_spooner
 	 ```

 	 The path to permissions.cfg depends on where in the resources directory the resource is installed.

-	 The name of the resource folder must be `spooner`, otherwise players' saved databases will not be accessible.
+	 The name of the resource folder must be `spooni_spooner`, otherwise players' saved databases will not be accessible.

-4. Restart the server.
+3. Restart the server.

 # Permissions